 If you find the Mac startup sound obnoxiously loud and want to permanently disable it, you can enter the following command into Terminal:

 sudo nvram SystemAudioVolume=%80

 You can return it to its default state by entering the following command into Terminal:

 sudo nvram -d SystemAudioVolume

-Once you’ve updated to Mavericks, you’ll be greeted with new default wallpapers.
-However, there are also more than 30 other new but hidden wallpapers that come with Mavericks.
-Run a spotlight search on "Default Collections" and you will be treated with 4 folders with all these awesome wallpapers.
+Once you’ve updated to the latest version of Mac, you’ll be greeted with new default wallpapers.
+However, there are also some wallpapers that are hidden.
+Run a spotlight search on “Default Collections” and you will be treated with 4 folders with all these awesome wallpapers.